Catton, Derbyshire: Parish and environment

 The Hortons were from Cheshire originally, taking their name from Horton-by-Malpas.
-The family held Catton as their seat directly for several centuries and were notable, Walter Horton born in the 16th century becoming a Member of Parliament, and a later Walter Horton in the 17th century becoming High Sherriff of Derbyshire, although he lost this position in 1656 due to the family being supporters of Charles I during the English Civil War.
+The family held Catton as their seat directly for several centuries and were notable, Walter Horton born in the 16th century becoming a Member of Parliament, and a later Walter Horton in the 17th century becoming High Sheriff of Derbyshire, although he lost this position in 1656 due to the family being supporters of Charles I during the English Civil War.
 Other members of the family also held the year long title, including Eusebius Horton who was the last direct male descendant.
 His daughter, Anne Beatrix, married Sir Robert John Wilmot, a later Member of Parliament who took on her surname after her father's death in 1823.
 It is thought there was a manor house from very early medieval times, which could have been redeveloped into a grander hall, little is known of either although there is a record of the contents in 1625.
 The hall was rebuilt by Christopher Horton in 1745.

 It was recorded there was a church in the vicinity, dedicated originally to St Nicholas alone and granted by Nigel de Albini to the Prior of Tutbury in 1100.
 This was transferred in 1279 to Repton Priory.
 It had become derelict before the middle 17th century, and was rebuilt by Sir Christopher Horton around 1650, this being then dedicated also to the Virgin Mary.
 It was taken down in 1750 soon after Catton Hall was rebuilt, the church only again erected in 1892 with 120 sittings.
 It is thought the font dates from Norman times during the 12th century.
 Due to it being a private chapel, no registers were required to be kept.
 Catton was a township within the parish of Croxall and it was served by vicars from there.
 In 1866 it became a separate civil parish, and in 1894 Croxall was removed to Staffordshire.